albertriu98/fastapi-intro/README.md

 Login logic is configured at app/oauth2.py.
 The loogin flow is the following:

-1- At /create_user endpoint a user creates its representation.
-Password is hashed and stored in users table algon with other parameters.
+1. At /create_user endpoint a user creates its representation.
+Password is hashed and stored in users table algon with other parameters
-2- User identifies at /login endpoint.
+2. User identifies at /login endpoint.
 At this endpoint, credentials provided are checked against the ones saved in the users table (hashed password).
 To hash and verify password functions in app/utils.py are used.
 Passlib library is used.
-3- If credentials are matching, a JWT is returned.
+3. If credentials are matching, a JWT is returned.
 This JWT payload is created only with the user_id field, but copuld contain more fileds such as scopes.
 The token is encoded witha  secret value using jose.jwt
-4- When a user tries for example to query for example /upload endpoint, through dependency token is required.
+4. When a user tries for example to query for example /upload endpoint, through dependency token is required.

-Organization:
+## Project structure:
 At app/routers you will find a file for each group of endpoints.
 Authentication, posts and users.
 At app/database.py all database connection related configuration.
 At app/models.py all the models defined using sqlAlchemy BaseModel.